dobriban/stat-431-project/README.md

 Other aspects: feel free to choose other aspects if you are interested.
 In that case, you should choose a paper to summarize and ask the instructor to approve it.
 Moreover, you are free to supplement your work by looking at other additional readings.
 Make sure to give proper credit for all ideas, facts etc, by citing the appropriate sources.

 ### Special notes
- * It will may be challenging to do summaries at the highest quality.
+ * It may be challenging to do summaries at the highest quality.
 However, remember that the goal of this project is an exercise of your critical understanding skills.
 It is about practicing your knowledge of statistics to wade through primary sources, to sort out fact from fiction about a critically important problem.
  * Instead of reading papers, some may wish to do their own data analysis & visualization to help understand Covid-19.
 There are several statistical analyses and visualizations that give valuable insights: [JHU cases map](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6), [Nextstrain phylogenetic tree](nextstrain.org), [covid-19 dashboards](https://covid19dashboards.com/).
 However, doing this in a quality fashion takes a lot of time & energy.
 So, while valuable, it is outside of the scope of this class.

 ## Instructions:

 For each (and many more aspects) there is an extensive body of scientific work being done.
 You only need to read one paper, and to your best ability, summarize the statistical aspects.
-Here are a the questions you should answer.
+Here are the questions you should answer.
 You can structure your paper as a response to these queries:

 1. What is the goal of the study?
 2. What type of data do they use?
 Is it observational, experimental? (refer to the sections where we studied this; if experimental, what kind of randomized study more specifically) What type of data does it measure (case medical characteristics, questionnaires)?
 Are there any possible biases in the data?